Parul University MBA Admissions 2025

 Loans and instalments are key topics in financial mathematics and an essential tool to borrow money for various purposes, such as purchasing a home, financing education, or expanding a business.

-When you take a loan from an agency and return it in parts after regular intervals.
-The amount returned at regular intervals is an instalment.
+When you take a loan from an agency and repay it in instalments after regular intervals, the amount returned at each interval is an instalment.

 We need to have a clear idea about how to calculate the Simple Interest or Compound Interest of a sum of money.